 Aren’t glasses only worn to correct a vision problem?
 Not exactly.
 Glasses can also be worn to protect your eyes, such as safety glasses at work, or sunglasses when you’re outside in bright light.
-Computer glasses aren’t worn to correct your vision, they’re designed to mitigate eye strain, and help you get through your workday comfortably.
+Computer glasses and gaming glasses aren’t worn to correct your vision, they’re designed to mitigate eye strain, and help you get through your workday comfortably.
 They’ll also protect your eyes from blue light eye damage and relieve eye irritation.

 Computer glasses change all of that.
 These glasses look like regular glasses, but they do something incredible.
 They filter out harmful blue light while still letting you see normally.
 You’ll even be able to perform detailed tasks on your computer, such as video editing, or design work, without experiencing any distortions.
 In fact, wearing the glasses will help you be even more creative by relieving headaches and eye strain.